MartinMSPedersen/Breakthrough-AI/README.md

 # Breakthrough analyser

-Java + Linux CLI analyser and engine for the abstract strategy game **Breakthrough** (Dan Troyka, 2000), on an 8×8 board.
+Analyser and engine for the abstract strategy game **Breakthrough** (Dan Troyka, 2000), on an 8×8 board.

 ## Build